-- Non-transferable months of Parental leave can be taken in one continuous period or several periods, alternating with the other parent. - Parents can work whilst on leave/collecting parental benefit.
+Non-transferable months of Parental leave can be taken in one continuous period or several periods, alternating with the other parent.

+Parents can work whilst on leave/collecting parental benefit.
 But, if parents choose to receive 77.34 per cent of net earnings until the child is 18 months of age and start to work, the benefit is reduced by the amount of income they have received.
-If parents choose to receive 58 per cent of net earnings until the child is 12 months of age and 38.67 per cent of net earnings until the child is 24 months of age and they start to work during the first year, the benefit is reduced by the amount of income they have received; during the second year, the benefit is not reduced. - Parents cannot take leave at the same time.
+If parents choose to receive 58 per cent of net earnings until the child is 12 months of age and 38.67 per cent of net earnings until the child is 24 months of age and they start to work during the first year, the benefit is reduced by the amount of income they have received; during the second year, the benefit is not reduced.